coralsanchezmartin/LTPAQ_MATLAB_code/README.md

 ![image](https://github.com/coralsanchezmartin/LTPAQ_MATLAB_code/assets/74832205/c5b79583-4478-49b2-9236-2860d7de2f88)

-3. Once you’ve navigated to the desired location, clone the repository to your local machine, typing “git clone” followed by the link to the GitHub repository:
+3. Now that you are in the desired location, clone the repository to your local machine, typing “git clone” followed by the link to the GitHub repository:

 ```bash